 CH857.
 This very attractive pendant is 2 1/8 inches wide and 2 1/2 inches tall.
 It has been hammered with an intricate pattern with 8 piercings as well.
 The loops are very large.
 The metal is good silver but has tarnished over the years and once polished will gleam beautifully... $145.US.

 CH785.
 There are four spirit locks show here.
 The spirit locks were used by the Hmong in their "soul calling" ceremonies to "lock" the soul of the wearer into his or her own body.
 They are worn by children, women and men for all of their lives.
 Their shapes somehow express their meanings with large patterned areas and delicate swirls above.
 These are among my favourite of all objects, and when I am feeling a little ill at ease, or lacking in direction or motivation, I wear a spirit lock myself and feel somehow aided and protected.
 My chosen locks will be with me forever.
 A thing of spirit is a good thing.
 The locks can be worn with a variety of chains or a cord depending on what suits them the most.
 The same types of styles work for men too.
 These locks came from a jewellers shop and have not been worn yet, so the buyer will be the first to set their magic into motion.
 Spirit lock #1 is 3 1/4 inches wide with rings included to attach a chain or cord to.
 Spirit lock #2 is 3 1/8 inches wide.
 Spirit lock #3 is 3 5/8 inches wide $300.US.
-Spirit lock #4 is 3 1/8 inches wide and includes four rings for hanging with. (#3 is available, the others are sold)
+Spirit lock #4 is 3 1/8 inches wide and includes four rings for hanging with. (all are now sold)

 CH786.
 Here is an antique Chinese tool kit.
 They are often sold as "opium tools" to create a mystique for them and raise the price.
 They are actually used for make-up though, or cleaning ones ears or nostrils, or cleaning ones fingernails.
 They are attractive and practical and often hang from a belt or a chain.
 This piece is 6 1/2 inches long and contains 3 tools.
 The suspension piece for the tools is hammered (the same on both sides) with images of two fish facing each other with some decorative work inbetween.
 With the chain attached above, it is ready to hang. $135.US.